coendvrs/scpcb-gs-creator/README.md

 `RedirectFile("Data\1499chunks.ini", getscriptpath()+"\Data\1499chunks.ini")` within the GS file.\
 This removes the need to manually input all of the files inside of the GS file that you want to redirect.

+To get the script simply download the python file in this repo and execute it in the same directory as the folders.

 ##

 Demonstration of the script\